 I’ve been testing out facial oils and facial serums for a little over a year now and they seem to work nicely on my skin.
 I alternate between moisturizer and oils, not really needing both since my skin is naturally oily.

 I’ve tested a handful of oils from ClementineFields and EcoDiva, and have had varying reactions from all of them.
-One of them really stung on my eczema, another seemed to dry up and not give much moisture, another smelled terrible, but the rest, fortunately, worked pretty well.
+One of them really stung on my eczema and another seemed to dry up and not give much moisture.
+Another one smelled terrible, but the rest, fortunately, worked pretty well.
 My all-time favourite is the Bio Booster facial serum from W3LL People.
 It’s has turmeric in it, so it has natural anti-inflammatory properties and gives my skin a nice glow.
 The smell is kinda… spicy I guess?
 It’s not a fantastic smell, but it’s still a great serum.
 It’s basically the bar at which I will judge all other facial oils and serums by.

-The No.2 Plumping Oil, right off the bat gave me some serious nostalgia.
-It smells just like the perfume my mom wore when I was younger; which, of course is thanks to the jasmine.
+The No.2 Plumping Oil has a lovely smell that reminds me of the perfume my mom wore when I was younger.
 I used the cleanser first, then added the oil.
 My skin felt pretty good afterwards; both clean and hydrated.
 I didn’t really notice a glow or much ‘plump’ but it did feel and smell nice.

 The second time I put this on my face I noticed my skin seemed to retain the moisture for hours, and I feel like this would be really helpful for someone with dry skin, although it might be overkill for someone with oily skin.
 This one also worked well with my eczema.

 The plumping oil goes for $82 CAD.
-Again, this seems high, but compared to other non-toxic facial oils on the market, $82 is actually a pretty reasonable price.
-The W3LL People serum I love so much goes for $38 CAD for half the size of the Beautycounter one, and other oils and serums can run you hundreds of dollars for the same amount of product.
-So the price here is worth it, and if you like the smell of jasmine, you’ll love this.
+Again, this seems high, but compared to other non-toxic facial oils on the market, $82 is actually a pretty standard price.
+Although, The W3LL People serum I love so much goes for $38 CAD for half the size.

 Final Score: 7/10

-While I didn’t notice any improvement in my skin tone or texture after using these products for a week, I still enjoyed using them.
-It’s also hard to gauge long-term effects of skincare products after only a week, especially when pregnancy is already wreaking havoc on my skin.
+While I didn’t notice any improvement in my skin tone after using these products for a week, I still enjoyed them.
+It’s also hard to gauge long-term effects of skincare products after only a week.
+This is especially true when pregnancy is already wreaking havoc on my skin.
 I think next time I’d like to try the Countercontrol line, since those products are meant for oily, blemish prone skin.